brianhuffman/game-notes/baba-is-you.md

 ### Extra 4.
 Baba Has Keke

 Make belt-is-push.
 Put two belts facing left toward bottom-left belt.
 Put two belts facing right toward top-right belt.
 Put "has" in the middle.
 Retrieve "push" and make belt-is-shift.
 Put "keke", "baba", and "push" on belts.
 Wait for baba-has-keke and cross lava.
 Wait for keke-has-baba and open door.
 Wait for baba-has-keke and cross lava.

+### Secret.
+Huh?

+Go below "is", go left across "flag".
+Put "flag" right of "is".
+Go across top, push "win" down to grass and back right.
+Push "is" onto starting position of "flag", go over it, push it back right.
+Push "flag" back to its starting position, go over it, push it back right.
+Make flag-is-win vertically with "flag" by "stop".

 --------------------------------------------------------------------------------